-Now, baring mechanical issues like a malformed uterus or scar tissue blocking fallopian tubes, the majority of fertility issues have to do with hormonal balance.
-By balancing the hypothalamus with Genesis Gold®, women will often produce enough sex hormones to be able to conceive and carry a healthy pregnancy.
+Now, barring mechanical issues like a malformed uterus or scar tissue blocking fallopian tubes, the majority of fertility issues have to do with hormonal balance.
+When women balance the hypothalamus with Genesis Gold®, they will often produce enough sex hormones to be able to conceive and carry a healthy pregnancy.

 The majority of hormonal issues are hypothalamic dysfunction because the hypothalamus controls all of your hormones.

 If you’re having symptoms of low thyroid, meaning tiredness, constipation, hair loss, or low body temperature, supporting your hypothalamus can help.